 With a chronic disease, you don’t have that comfort and assurance…at least, not on this side of eternity.
 Instead, you’re faced with the prospect that your suffering may last for years.
 Possibly the rest of your life.

-And it’s not only the physical or emotional aspects of these illnesses that’s hard.
+And it’s not only the physical or emotional aspects of these illnesses that are hard.

 Chronic illness tests your spiritual side.
 You may wonder if God has abandoned you.
 You might think you’re being punished or worry you brought this on yourself.
 You may begin to doubt your faith or try to bargain with God.